inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 - For the mobile app I picked Dart/Flutter as the frontend technology.
   - Nowadays one could try <https://github.com/elixir-desktop/desktop> (Elixir-Desktop), which let's you run Elixir code on iOS/Android as well as Mac, Linux and Windows.
 - For the backend I picked Elixir/Phoenix.
-- I had a great time learning both but I really missed the typing in Elixir/Phoenix while onboarding onto both.
+- I had a great time learning both, but I really missed the typing in Elixir/Phoenix while onboarding.

 ---